maybebyte/anthesis/overwriting-disks.md

 nature of the output file that `pv` won't know due to design/implementation).

-As an aside, it's easy enough to use `pv` and `dd` in concert with pipes, but I haven't run into a situation where that was a necessary step.
+As an aside, it's easy enough to pipe `pv` into `dd` or vice versa, but I haven't run into a situation where that was a necessary step.

 ## Conclusion